State Department to raise travel warnings for Americans due to coronavirus

-The State Department is expected to raise the Global Travel Advisory to Level 4: Do Not Travel, citing the coronavirus pandemic, two U.S. officials with knowledge told NBC News.
+The Department of State is expected to raise the global travel advisory to level 4: Do Not Travel, citing the coronavirus pandemic, two U.S. officials with knowledge of the issue told NBC News.

-The guidance comes as Americans traveling in countries abroad struggle to make their way home amid widespread border closures and nationwide quarantines as countries scramble to contain the outbreak.
+The guidance comes as Americans traveling abroad struggle to make their way home amid widespread border closures and nationwide quarantines as countries scramble to contain the outbreak.

 Politico first reported the change.